-- 1. Complete the enclosed SAP appeal form. - 2.
-Include the student's statement which identifies the mitigating circumstances that led to SAP not being maintained.
+- 1. Complete the enclosed SAP appeal form. - Include the student's statement which identifies the mitigating circumstances that led to SAP not being maintained.
 In the first appeal, since SAP is cumulative, the student must address all unearned coursework, which appears on the Montreat College transcript. - 3.
 Provide supporting documentation, such as statement from the doctor, death notice, etc. - 4.
-Include the student's degree audit, which may be obtained from the Associate Registrar's Office. - 5.
+Include the student's degree audit, which may be obtained from the Assistant Dean of Academic and Student Service's Office. - 5.
 Include the student's Montreat College identification number, or Social Security number, current address, and communication information.